 After receiving the revised report, Michael was able to return to his orthopedic doctor armed with information.
-A thorough examination and cross reference of symptoms confirmed a diagnosis, and a treatment plan with the necessary surgical procedure was immediately put in place.
+A thorough examination and cross-reference of symptoms confirmed the diagnosis, and a treatment plan with the necessary surgical procedure was immediately put in place.

 “During this whole process, I couldn’t help but think of all the other people who may not know about DocPanel, or who may not have the resources to use it.
 Most people would take the initial hip MRI report, which goes to your PCP, as the final word and then continue to suffer.
-DocPanel empowers anyone with the ability to question or confirm that initial radiology report and, ultimately, empowers you to make your own healthcare decisions.
+DocPanel gives you an opportunity to question your initial radiology report.
+It empowers you with more information and the deserved confidence to make your own healthcare decisions.
+The report I received from DocPanel was much more detailed than any of the other radiology reports.
 For me, the cost was very affordable and the report I received from DocPanel was much more detailed than any of the other radiology reports I received during this health issue.”

 CONNECT WITH A SPECIALIST

 Get a second opinion from a radiology specialist in 3 easy steps.Learn More